MonologueSlam UK at Theatre Royal Stratford East!

 Ben Cogan has worked in casting for 15 years and been a casting director for 13, working on shows that include Casualty, Holby City, EastEnders, Waking the Dead, Doctors, Kiss of Death and the Afternoon Play series, as well as short films – one of which (Wish 143) was nominated for an Oscar.

 Shoot From The Hip! are one of London’s premiere improvisational comedy troupes, who have been impressing and entertaining audiences since 2011.
-Shoot From The Hip! are Luke Manning, Paul Raymond, Thomas Mayo, Sam Russell, and Joshua Mills.
+Shoot From The Hip! are Luke Manning, Alexander Jeremy, Thomas Mayo and Sam Russell.

 Their incredible show is completely unscripted and is comprised of short scenes and games, blending witty one-liners and hilarious character comedy with off-the-cuff storytelling.